khaors/geocompr/main.md

 Note the warning that informs us that the result has limited use because distances in geographic CRSs are in degrees, rather than meters or some other suitable measure of distance.
 The consequences of a failure to work on projected data are illustrated in Figure \@ref(fig:crs-buf): note how the buffer is elongated in the north-south direction.
-This because lines of longitude converge towards the Earth's poles.
+This because lines of longitude are converge towards the Earth's poles making them closer together (lines of latitude by contrast have constant distance from each other).

 ```r